timprepscius/mailiverse/README.md

 have "git", "ant", "rsync" and "oracle java" installed.
 (Other javas might work, but I have not tested them.)
 Also, your hosts file must point to mail.target and target.

+I have always used Ubuntu 12.04 or 13 as my target machine.
+The build works on Ubuntu 12.04 and also OSX (with dev tools).

 To install git:
 sudo apt-get install git --yes

+To install zip:
+sudo apt-get install unzip --yes

 To install ant: